Sign up to create your custom IntoAlbania trip

 The Church of St. Mary hides a very sad story.
 Built at the foot of Deja Mountain around 1300, this was one of the oldest churches in the country.
-Unfortunately, the church was destroyed in 1969 during the strictly anti-religious Communist period in the country.
+Tragically, the church was destroyed in 1969 during the strictly anti-religious Communist period in the country.
 Still, its ruins are well-worth visiting.

 Countless places of worship are scattered around Vau i Dejës.
-Another first category monument of culture is the Church of St. Mark, mentioned as early as 1400.
+Another first category monument of culture is the Church of St. Mark, mentioned in writings as early as 1400.
 Legend has it that it was built to celebrate Skanderbeg’s victory over the Venetians.

-If you want to visit Sarda Island, contact Sarda Tours on facebook, or call them at: 068 880 0230.
+If you want to visit Sarda Island, contact Sarda Tours on Facebook, or call them at: 068 880 0230.

 A local and international favorite to this day, Radio appeared out of the blue a decade ago to usher in a new era for Tirana’s nightlife.
 Using the classic typewriter Olympia situated at the entrance of Radio Bar, one of its many regular customers has typed out “Veni, vidi, vici.”
 A fitting message in the [...]